 If you are in Paris, don’t miss the chance to watch a Balle or a musical or Opera in this centuries-old Opera House.
 It is an experience worth remembering lifelong.

 Website for a detailed listing of all the programs – www.operadeparis.fr/visites/achetez-vos-billets

 Address: 8 Rue Scribe, Place de l’Opera, 75009 Paris, France

 6. Point Alexandre III

-The Bridge has 4 pillars with 2 on each banks of the river.
-Each pillar is a plethora of art work representing the French revolution through the 4 important phases.
+The Bridge has 4 pillars with 2 on each bank of the river.
+Each pillar is a plethora of artwork representing the French revolution through the 4 important phases.
 This 4 era includes the time of King Charlemagne, the Renaissance Period, The time of King Louis XIV who built Versailles, and modern times.

 The bridge is not just a memorial or connection with history but also an architectural beauty with numerous statues and artworks along the entire length.